ChaimaJelassi/cs-test/README.md

 Now that the formula is applied, it’s time to look at which customers are healthy or those that are at risk.
 ## Reporting

-In this section, I will show you the final output table containing the CHS score and it source SQL code.</br>
+In this section, I will show you the final output table containing the CHS score and its SQL source code.</br>
 To classify customers based on the calculated score, I used the following indicators:
 ```
 Healthy : GREEN COLOR